frankiezafe/FlatMapper/README.md

 ## intention

 FlatMapper adds basic video mapping functionalities to any processing sketch.
-It has been conceived during the development of Amas Dryades at [Arts²](http://www.artsaucarre.be/) to simplify the usual workflow involving MadMapper and syphon.
+It has been conceived during the development of Amas Dryades at [Arts²](http://www.artsaucarre.be/) to simplify the usual workflow involving mapping softwares and [syphon](http://www.syphon.v002.info/).

 It has not been packed as a standalone executable to ensure an easy and fast access to the code, and facilitate the integration of new visuals or features.